The Freddie Mercury Tribute Concert: Reception

 The performance of "Somebody to Love" by George Michael and Queen was regarded as the show's highlight.
-A compilation of Michael's performances from the concert were released as the single Five Live, which was certified Gold in the United Kingdom.
+A compilation of Michael's performances from the concert was released as the single "Five Live", which was certified gold in the United Kingdom.

 Guns N' Roses singer Axl Rose was protested for his involvement with the event by ACT UP, which accused him of spreading AIDS misinformation through homophobic lyrics in "One in a Million".
 Rose interrupted his band's performance of "Paradise City" to admonish a demonstrator in the crowd holding up a "Piss Off, Axl!" sign.

 Home releases

 Picture Music International released the event to VHS on 23 November 1992, with all proceeds going to the Mercury Phoenix Trust.

-For the show's tenth anniversary, the concert was remastered by Dione Orrom and released to DVD on 13 May 2002.
+For the show's 10th anniversary, the concert was remastered by Dione Orrom and released to DVD on 13 May 2002.
 It was certified Gold in Poland on 3 September 2003, and Platinum in Australia on 1 May 2007.

 Eagle Rock Entertainment released the concert to Blu-ray on 22 July 2013.
-It was certified Platinum in the United Kingdom on 2 September 2013.
+It was certified platinum in the United Kingdom on 2 September 2013.

 Queen streamed the event to their YouTube channel on 15 May 2020 to raise money for the COVID-19 Solidarity Response Fund, and again on 20 April 2022 for the show's 30th anniversary to benefit Mercury Phoenix Trust.